QubesOS/qubes-doc/common-tasks/pci-devices.md

 See also: [this thread][ml2] and the Xen wiki's [PCI passthrough] page.
 At other times, you may instead need to disable the FLR requirement on a device.

-Both can be acchieved during attachment with `qvm-pci` as described below.
+Both can be achieved during attachment with `qvm-pci` as described below.

 #Additional Attach Options